Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-9 - This script wil delete the my_first_directory in the /tmp/ directory 10 - A script to move from the current directory to the previous 11 - A script to list the content of the cwd, its parent, and the /boot directory in a long format
+9 - This script wil delete the my_first_directory in the /tmp/ directory 10 - A script to move from the current directory to the previous 11 - A script to list the content of the cwd, its parent, and the /boot directory in a long format 12 - A script to display the file type of a file called "iamafile" in the /tmp directory